 - Wash all bedding, curtains, and blankets.

-Now that you’ve organized your bedroom and closet, you need to maintain your organization.
+Now that you’ve organized your bedroom, you need to maintain your organization.
 The good news is, even if you let it slide a bit, it won’t be hard to reset barring anything catastrophic.

 To maintain your organization:

-- Do laundry start to finish — wash, dry, fold, hang, put away — regularly.
+- Do laundry start to finish — wash, dry, fold, hang, put away — regularly (as in, once or twice a week).

 - Don’t let your room become a dumping ground for other people’s things.